-People often ask me to recommend great restaurants in Brighton – especially those independent neighbourhood favourites and local gems.
+People often ask me to recommend great local restaurants in Brighton – especially those independent neighbourhood favourites.
 So today, I’m sharing my 10 all-time favourites we go back to time and again that I highly recommend, not a chain in sight!

 Tucked down a little side street, is this local gem is perfect for relaxing mid-week catch ups, weekend dates or get togethers with friends.
 The husband and wife team owners are so welcoming, and I’ve had some lovely evenings here.
 The food is a mix of French and English, each dish presented beautifully and they do the most amazing cocktails (try the Brighton negroni).

 Find Semolina at 15 Baker Street, Brighton BN1 4JN.

 A night out at this postage-stamp sized restaurant makes you feel like you’re in New York, it’s always packed with a fun atmosphere – even on a drab Wednesday night.
 Food wise, it serves creative tapas with a twist (think chorizo and plaice with mango salad, macademia and miso chicken, asparagus and manchego with miso dressing), every bite a taste sensation.
 Pricewise, it’s not cheap but worth the splurge.

 Find Circo at 9 Preston Road, Brighton BN1 4QE.